CommandPost/CommandPost-DeveloperGuide/api/hs/hs.keycodes.md

 # [docs](index.md) » hs.keycodes
 ---

 Convert between key-strings and key-codes.
-Also provides funcionality for querying and changing keyboard layouts.
+Also provides functionality for querying and changing keyboard layouts.

 ## API Overview
 * Constants - Useful values which cannot be changed